wasjabloch/wasjabloch.github.io/index.md

 ---

-I am a postdoctoral researcher at the University of British Columbia, investigating continental fault zones, subduction zones and subsurface fluid processes using seismology.
-My research involves the the creation of highly resloved earthquake catalogs, earthquake characterization, receiver function processing, calclulation of seismic tomographies and software development to learn about earthquake and Earth's interior sturcture.
+I am a postdoctoral researcher at GFZ, GeoForschungszentrum Potsdam, investigating fault zones, subduction zones and subsurface fluid processes using seismology.
+My research involves detecting and locating earthquakes, computing earthquake magnitudes, determining fault plane solutions and moment tensors, receiver function processing, calculation of seismic tomographies and software development to learn about earthquakes and Earth's interior structure.

-I am previliged to live and work on the traditional, ancestral, unceded territories of the xʷməθkʷəy̓əm Musqueam.
+Until recently, I was privileged to live and work on the traditional, ancestral, unceded territories of the xʷməθkʷəy̓əm Musqueam.